 So you made a New Year’s exercise resolution, right?
 You probably got off to a great start, too!
 But then you realized how full the gym is after work, or that your days are already too full, and before you know it, your resolution has failed before it ever really began.
 Don’t worry, you’re not alone!
 41.6% of resolutions fail after just one month.
 Even though most resolutions fail quickly, it doesn’t mean you have to wallow in failure.
 Use these tips to get back up and succeed this time!

-Who doesn’t love a reward for doing something good?
+Who doesn’t love a reward for doing something positive?
 Set up a reward system that will motivate you to hit your goals.
 Maybe you’ve been thinking about taking a vacation for a long time.
 That can be your final reward for completing a long-term goal!
 With that as a goal, break your resolution down into milestones.
 Each milestone can have a smaller reward attached that keeps you on target.
 Smaller rewards might be a new outfit, new gear or a treat you’ve wanted for a while.
 The further you get, the better rewards you’ll give yourself which will motivate you to make it to the finish!

 It’s All About Goals!